Markson-bit/Ultimate-Detector.ov/README.md

 Simple Python program to make OV gameplay different.

 Allows player to play music/sound while using ultimate ability.
+Works great in most cases but sometimes detect bright object and rarely can be ran when Q is not ready.

 ## Manual:
 *Currently works fine on 1920x1080 resolution with 3 different sounds randomizer.*